KasparEtter/ef1p/pages/email/email.md

 A client opens a [connection](/internet/#transmission-control-protocol) to a server in order to request some service.
-In all the graphics where arrows represent an exchange of data, the arrows point from the client to the server
+In all the graphics where arrows represent an exchange of data, the arrows point from the client to the server;
-(i.e. in the direction of the request, not the response).
+i.e. in the direction of the request, not the response.
-This is what the transmission of a message from a sender to a recipient looks like:
+The following entities and protocols are involved in the transmission of a message from a sender to a recipient:

 <figure markdown="block">
 {% include_relative generated/simplified-architecture.embedded.svg %}